Integration on the Surreals: Correspondence between resurgent functions, transseries in and surreal functions: surreal antidifferentiation

-\section{Correspondence between resurgent functions, transseries in $\mathcal{T}_1$ and surreal functions: surreal antidifferentiation}
+\section{Correspondence between resurgent functions, transseries in $\mathbb{T}_1$ and surreal functions: surreal antidifferentiation}

 In \S\ref{Sconstr} we mentioned that to define integrals on {\bf No} we would invoke a pair of isomorphisms--one between a subclass of resurgent functions and a subspace of transseries, and the other between the just-said subspace of transseries and a class of functions on {\bf No}.
 These are the maps Tr and $\tau$ respectively.
-We now consider them in turn. \begin{Proposition} {\rm For each $f\in \mathcal{F}_{\mathcal R}$ there exists a $c$ such that $f$ is real-analytic on $(c,\infty)$. }\end{Proposition} \begin{proof} This follows from Proposition \ref{PresNorms}, Proposition \ref{P:Py} and the fact that the Laplace transform of a function which is in $L^1_{loc}$ and exponentially bounded is analytic in the right half plane (see \cite{Book}). \end{proof}
+We now consider them in turn. \begin{Proposition} {\rm For each $f\in \mathcal{F}_{\mathcal R}$ (see Definition \ref{D45}) there exists a $c$ such that $f$ is real-analytic on $(c,\infty)$. }\end{Proposition} \begin{proof} Definition \ref{D:resurg} and Theorem \ref{T:ThmEcalle} imply that, for some positive $x_0$, the series of analytic functions on the right side of \eqref{eq:BsumT} converges uniformly on compact sets in a domain $\mathcal{D}=\{x:|x|>x_0,\,|\arg x|<c<\pi/2\}$.
+Hence, $\mathcal{L\!\circ {\bf mon}\!\circ B} \tilde f$ is analytic in $\mathcal{D}$.
+In particular it is real-analytic. \end{proof}

-\begin{Definition} {\rm Based on the isomorphism in Theorem \ref{T:iso-resurgent}, we define the operator of {\em transseriation} Tr to be the inverse of $\widehat{\mathcal{LB}} $. }\end{Definition}
+\begin{Definition} {\rm Based on the isomorphism in Theorem \ref{T:ThmEcalle}, we define the operator of {\em transseriation} Tr to be the inverse of $\widehat{\mathcal{LB}} $. }\end{Definition}